State Guide

 Checking county court records

 For Cook County civil matters, the Clerk of the Circuit Court of Cook County provides online docket search.
-For Cook County criminal case files, in-person courthouse access is required — plan for this if the subject's history is Chicago-based.
+For Cook County criminal case files, in-person courthouse access is required.
 For the other 101 counties, circuit court clerk portals and the Illinois Courts e-filing system provide varying levels of online access.
 See our court record search guide for more detail.

 Searching when the city is unknown